shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise4.md

     ![Screenshot of the vm-created status.](Images/hol3-e4-s13.png "vm-created status")

-**Summary:** In this exercise, you explored on how to fail over on-premises physical servers that are replicating to Azure with Azure Site Recovery.
+**Summary:** In this exercise, you explored how to fail over on-premises physical servers that are replicating to Azure with Azure Site Recovery.
 After you've failed over, you fail back from Azure to your on-premises site when it's available.